-Despite several temporary ceasefire agreements and intermittent UN-brokered peace talks between the government and Houthi rebels, the conflict in Yemen continues to leave civilians facing mass atrocity crimes.
+Despite several temporary ceasefire agreements during 2015 and 2016 and intermittent UN-brokered peace talks, the conflict in Yemen continues to leave civilians facing mass atrocity crimes.
 The last attempted ceasefire, on 19 November 2016, collapsed within 48 hours and political negotiations have been suspended for over a year.
-During recent months, fighting has escalated across Taizz governorate and around Sana'a.
-Indiscriminate shelling continues and the UN Office for the Coordination of Humanitarian Affairs estimates that 70 percent of the wounded in Taizz city are women and children.
+Indiscriminate shelling and airstrikes continue, and in December fighting escalated across the northwest of the country.

 Yemen is now the largest humanitarian crisis in the world.
-More than 2.9 million Yemenis have been forcibly displaced while an estimated 18.8 million people – over two thirds of the population – require humanitarian assistance.
-Since a cholera outbreak began in May, over 658,000 cases have been reported and approximately 2,050 people have died.
+More than 3 million Yemenis have been forcibly displaced while an estimated 22.2 million people – over three quarters of the population – require humanitarian assistance.
+Since a cholera outbreak began in May, over 1 million cases have been reported and at least 2,237 people have died.

 Despite the magnitude of the crisis, the UN Security Council (UNSC) has failed to adequately respond to the conflict in Yemen.
 A substantive UNSC resolution has not been passed since April 2015, and the Council has done little to facilitate the resumption of peace talks.

-While Saudi Arabia remains the main force backing the regional military coalition, Iran has allegedly provided military assistance to the Houthis.
-Former Yemeni President Saleh has publicly called for direct attacks on Saudi Arabia.
-Civilian casualties resulting from airstrikes by the Saudi-led coalition have also resulted in public pressure for the United States and United Kingdom to cease selling arms to Saudi Arabia.
+While Saudi Arabia and the UAE remain the main forces sustaining the regional military coalition, Iran has provided some military assistance to the Houthis.
+Civilian casualties resulting from airstrikes by the Saudi/UAE-led coalition have resulted in public pressure for the United States and United Kingdom to cease selling arms to Saudi Arabia and the UAE.

-Fighting between Houthi rebels and pro-government forces also threatens to further fracture Yemeni society along tribal and sectarian lines.
-Terrorist groups, such as AQAP and ISIL, are trying to exploit tensions between Shia and Sunni populations to increase their influence.
+The dissolution of the alliance between Houthi and pro-Saleh forces threatens to further fracture Yemeni society along tribal lines.
+Terrorist groups, such as AQAP and ISIL, are also trying to exploit tensions between Shia and Sunni populations to increase their influence.

 During 2011 the UNSC adopted Resolution 2014, which condemned human rights violations by the government of former President Saleh and affirmed Yemen's primary responsibility to protect its population.

 The UNSC imposed sanctions on former President Saleh and Houthi leaders in November 2014.
-On 14 April 2015 the UNSC passed Resolution 2216, establishing an arms embargo against Houthi leaders and some supporters of former President Saleh, and demanding the Houthis withdraw from all areas seized during the conflict.
+On 14 April 2015 the UNSC passed Resolution 2216, establishing an arms embargo against Houthi leaders and some supporters of former President Saleh, and demanding the Houthis withdraw from all areas they had militarily seized.
 On 23 February 2017 the UNSC renewed sanctions for an additional year and extended the mandate of the Panel of Experts on Yemen.

 On 13 December 2016 the United States announced that because of concerns regarding Yemen, it would halt some arms sales to Saudi Arabia.
 However, during President Donald Trump's May 2017 visit to Saudi Arabia, the United States announced a potential arms deal worth almost $110 billion, including ending the moratorium on selling precision-guided munitions.

-On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen (UNVIM).
-The statement also called for a durable cessation of hostilities.
+On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen.

 The distinction between military and civilian targets is central to IHL and must be adhered to at all times.
 Parties to the conflict must halt the use of illegal and indiscriminate weapons, including cluster munitions and landmines.
-UN member states should also immediately halt the sale of weapons to parties to the conflict who have been implicated in violations of international law.
+All UN member states should immediately halt the sale of weapons to parties to the conflict who routinely violate IHL.